 In June 1996, the group received its nonprofit 501 (c) 3 status from the IRS, and in July 1996, the board began exhibit planning and construction.
-In October 1996, at the FestiFall event sponsored by the Arts Council of the Brazos Valley, the Children’s Museum offered the public a preview of what, with their support, their community museum would soon become.
-A Board of Directors was elected in January 1997 and in the spring of 1997 Board members gave promotional programs and informative speeches to civic groups and organizations.
+A Board of Directors was elected in January 1997.

 The year 2000 was a landmark year for The Children’s Museum of the Brazos Valley.
 A Memorandum of Understanding (MOU) with the City of Bryan was signed and gave The Museum opportunity to obtain Old City Hall as its home.
 Construction was completed and, on October 24, 2001, Old City Hall became the new home of the Children’s Museum of the Brazos Valley.
 The unique history of the building resulted in its being placed on the National Register of Historic Places on November 18, 2000.

 The museum moved to the Carter Creek Shopping Center in Bryan in the Fall of 2014 with the museum’s ultimate goal to begin the process of building our own building.